Please include the minimum amount of code in the question needed to illustrate your problem

 The noise generated from all the code surrounding the error prevents future users from relating the question and answer to their own issue.
 It also makes it much harder for anyone to determine what the problem is, making it much less likely to get a quick, correct answer.
 The question is effectively only useful to the asker, is less likely to get answered, and offers little or no value to the developer community as a whole.

 Including too much irrelevant code reflects a low effort question.
 When people are volunteering their time, free of charge, to help answer a question, appreciation can be shown by keeping the code concise–the minimum amount needed to illustrate the problem.

 Isolate the issue, and create a Minimal, Complete, Verifiable example (see the StackOverflow help center for more details).
 Such an example is generally only a few lines of code, like a function or a database request.

 The code should be debugged to identify the precise spot at which the issue occurs.
 It should then either be rewritten from scratch until the issue reappears or the original code should be largely cut through to remove working pieces which are not directly related to the issue.

-For markup (html, xml, etc), remove attributes, namespaces, styles and elements that don’t have anything to do with your issue.
+For markup (html, xml, etc), remove attributes, namespaces, styles and elements that don’t have anything to do with the issue.

-The now minimal code can be used to replace the noisy code through an edit.
-You can find an edit link at the bottom of your question.
+The now minimal code can be used to replace the noisy code by editing the question.
+The edit link can be found at the bottom of the question.

-Now your code can be quickly read, understood, and fixed by answerers.
-Future readers will be able to notice at a glimpse if their issue relates or not to your issue.
+Now the code can be quickly read, understood, and fixed by answerers!
+Future readers will be able to notice at a glimpse if their issue relates or not.

 Leave a comment!